Memphis doctor accused of stealing vaccines from Pipkin site identified

 | Health department director resigns over vaccine scandal

 Varner’s actions led the Tennessee Department of Health to contact the Federal Bureau of Investigation in February.
-State officials said one of the thefts happened on Feb.3 with the state being notified on Feb.
+State officials said one of the thefts happened on Feb.
+3 with the state being notified on Feb.
 25, after the state mentioned the possibility of a federal investigation into Shelby County’s handling of the vaccines.

+After months of investigation, the state of Tennessee identified Varner, based in Memphis, as a suspect.
+They say Dr. Varner admitted to several violations.

+“On one occasion, the respondent unlawfully removed three doses of the COVID vaccine from the Pipkin Building vaccine pod in Memphis.
+On another occasion he removed two additional doses,” said the medical board.

+WREG tried to speak with Dr. Varner, but he lives in a gated community, and security said he was not interested in telling his side of the story.

+We asked the Shelby County Health Department about Dr. Varner’s conduct, but they declined to comment.

-At they time, health officials confirmed the volunteer was a medical professional and was no longer working at the site as of Feb.
+At the time, health officials confirmed the volunteer was a medical professional and was no longer working at the site as of Feb.
 26.